 “We’ve got a live DJ, DJ Jamison, who’s known for going around doing Sky Bar and all the clubs down in Tucson,” Abbott said.
 “Incredible 90s hip-hop.”

 “BMX freestyle is this beautiful blend of art and sport, with a pinch of daredevil thrown in,” he said.
-“You’re judging creativity, difficulty, style, and how riders use the ramps.
+“You’re judging creativity, difficulty, style and how riders use the ramps.
 It’s not always about the biggest tricks; it’s about how they’re done and how original they are.
 Sometimes someone does something so different, it sticks with you.”

-He added that judges focus only on what riders do during their timed runs, not what they’ve seen them do online.
 “At the end of the day, we just do our best to take everything into account,” he said.

 Brian Kachinsky (far left) and other judges at the event at Premises Park in Tucson, Ariz., on April 5.